-Addiction medicine specialists will often prescribe benzodiazepines or other anti-anxiety medications during the detox process in order to treat the symptoms of restlessness and irritability that can accompany meth withdrawals.
+Addiction medicine specialists will often prescribe benzodiazepines or other anti-anxiety medications during the recovery process in order to treat the symptoms of restlessness and irritability that can accompany meth withdrawals.
 An anti-depressant called Bupropion is sometimes used to help combat the meth cravings that a person in recovery might experience.
 Other medications may be used to assist the patient in sleeping through the night and fighting panic attacks as necessary.

 Detox from Meth

-Our meth rehab at Healthy Life Recovery includes detox in order to rid the body’s system of the dangerous drug.
 Most methamphetamine users will be familiar with the experience of the crash that follows a meth binge.
 This is the first stage of the detox process and usually lasts just a couple of days.
 However, this is only the first stage of withdrawal symptoms.

 The symptoms of withdrawal from methamphetamines are usually longer than the withdrawal from other drugs.
 Most symptoms will fall off after about three weeks, but some can continue for over a month.
-The worst symptoms begin about 3 days after the last usage and can include depression, anxiety and severe fatigue.
+The worst symptoms begin about 3 days after the last usage and can include depression, anxiety, and severe fatigue.
 During the entirety of the detox process, the person who is attempting to quit meth will have intense cravings for the drug.
 Because a person will likely desire or attempt to use meth in an attempt to soothe their symptoms, a professionally- monitored medical detox is always recommended.

 for Meth Addiction

-Our San Diego Outpatient rehab is a good choice for people who cannot completely walk away from their professional and familial obligations.
+Our San Diego Outpatient Meth Rehab is a good choice for people who cannot completely walk away from their professional and familial obligations.
 While participating in an outpatient rehab program, recovering methamphetamine users typically live in a sober living facility, or back at home with their family.
 They spend 5 to 8 hours a day participating in group counseling, individual therapy, and other supportive activities.

-Intensive Outpatient Programs provide structure and support for people stepping down from an inpatient rehab.
+Intensive Outpatient Programs provide structure and support for people stepping down from inpatient rehab.
 During the outpatient process, our clients will be able to work through their experience with Post-Acute Withdrawal Symptoms (PAWS) and get support from psychological professions for any issues that they may encounter in early sobriety.

 We're Here To Help!